akshaankhan2004/QueryBot-UG-Rule-Book-IITB/README.md

 # QueryBot-UG-Rule-Book-IITB
+Please edit the paths to various input files in the code accordingly.

 The model uses RAG(Retrievel Augmented Generation) technique to extract data from UG-RuleBook and take inputs as queries and generate ouputs based on them.
 The generator llm taken is 'gpt2-large'.
 The total model parameters are around 1.2 Billion.
 The model is integrated with a gradio interface to make it user friendly.

 # Problems